sshane/Konverter/README.md

 ## Dependencies
 Thanks to [@apiad](https://github.com/apiad) you can now use [Poetry](https://github.com/python-poetry/poetry) to install all the needed dependencies for this tool!
 However the requirements are a pretty short list:
 - It seems most versions of TensorFlow that include Keras work perfectly fine.
-Tested from 1.14 to 2.1.0 using Actions and no issues have occurred.
+Tested from 1.14 to 2.1.0 using Actions and no issues have occurred. **(Make sure you use implementation 2/v3 with GRU layers if not on TF 2.x)**
   - **Important**: You must create your models with tf.keras currently (not keras)
 - Python >= 3.6 (for the glorious f-strings!)